kimchitsigai/Articles-and-Tutorials/sogo_install.md

 	su - postgres
-	createuser --no-superuser --no-createdb --no-createrole --encrypted --pwprompt sogo createdb -O sogo sogo
+	createuser --no-superuser --no-createdb --no-createrole --encrypted --pwprompt sogo

+The system will respond with the following: `Enter password for new role:`

+To which, enter `sogo`.
+The system will then ask you to `Enter it again:`.
+Do so and press the <code>Enter</code> key.
+Then, execute:

+	createdb -O sogo sogo
 	exit
 	echo "host sogo sogo 127.0.0.1/32 md5" >> /etc/postgresql/9.1/main/pg_hba.conf